shaneholloman/mcp-graphlit-server/README.md

 The Model Context Protocol (MCP) Server enables integration between MCP clients and the Graphlit service.
 This document outlines the setup process and provides a basic example of using the client.

+Ingest anything from Slack to Gmail to podcast feeds, in addition to web crawling, into a Graphlit project - and then retrieve relevant contents from the MCP client.

 ## Prerequisites

 Before you begin, ensure you have the following: